Bob Washer, President

 Marie-Hélène supervises the planning and organization of all Sirius training programs, and liaises with clients, government agencies and certifying bodies.
 She has more than 20 years of experience in event management, customer service, human resources, marketing and sales.
 She has worked in Manitoba, Alberta, BC and Quebec.
 She also has a long-standing and extensive professional and volunteer involvement with outdoor pursuits and amateur sports, including working for Triathlon Québec and being an Executive Committee member of the Olympic Torch relay in Canmore, Alberta.

-Nancy Côté, Training Coordinator
+Nancy Côté, Administrative Assistant

 Wanda Taylor, Director of Communications